tundish/blue_monday_78/ray_19780116_retires/admin.rst

     With some documents.
 They were addressed to you.

-    How is your name on a property deed, |MARTIN|?
-Where did the money come from for that?
+    This is a property deed, in't it?

 [MARTIN]_

-    What money?
-There isn't any money.
+    How would I know?

 [KAREN]_

-    Oh, tell me about it!
-The only money we have is what I earn.
+    Do you own property, now, |MARTIN|?
+While you're in for theft and the only money we have is what I earn?

-    Then which bank gave you another loan?
-You're in prison for theft and you can't read.

 [MARTIN]_

-    There's no bank and there's no money.
     I'm just doing a favour for someone.

 [KAREN]_

     A favour?
-Oh my God, what are you mixed up in now?
+Lord, what are you mixed up in now?
+A favour.

+    Someone's put one on you.
+You're getting letters from law firms and you can't even read.

-    Every chance that comes along you go and fall for some dodgy scheme.
+    Every chance that comes along you go and fall for some dodgy deal.
     And it's not you that suffers in the end, it's me and the kids.
+    It always comes back on us!

 [MARTIN]_